emberbites/emberbites/_posts/2014-04-30-adding-ember-to-a-rails-app.markdown

 If we refresh the page now, it will show nothing on the page because Ember's now showing an error:

 ```
-Uncaught Error: Assertion Failed:
-  The attempt to link-to route 'post' failed (also tried 'posts.show.index').
+Uncaught Error: Assertion Failed: The attempt to link-to route 'post' failed.
-  The router did not find 'posts.show' in its possible routes:
+  The router did not find 'post' in its possible routes:
     'loading',
     'error',
-  'index'
+    'index',
+    'application'
 ```

-Ember is complaining here that there is no route for `posts.show`, which is true.
+Ember is complaining here that there is no route for `post`, which is true.
 Ember creates the `index`, `error` and `loading` routes itself, but will not assume any routes past that.

 We can define this route in `app/assets/javascripts/router.js.coffee` by using this code: